AeSix/MinecatsStaff/.github/ISSUE_TEMPLATE/support-request--in-game-.md

 ---

 Follow the Who-What-When-Where-Why-How-Suggestion paradigm.
 Make sure your request specifies exactly each of the Ws.
+Add your issue summar in the title AFTER "[GAME]"

 This is for issues NOT requiring real-time assistance.
 Do not report other players behaviors, chat, or anything that should be taken care of *right now*!
 This should be handled with a request in-game from staff.
 Specifically in this order, if each fails:
 1) identify and talk to any staff on the server (use /help channel)